apache/accumulo-website/_docs-2/development/iterators.md

 ### Teardown

-As mentioned, instances of iterators may be torn down inside the server transparently.
-When a complex collection of iterators is performing some advanced functionality, they will not be torn down until a Key-Value pair is returned out of the "stack" of iterators (and added into the batch of Key-Values to be returned to the caller), or the iterator is yielded.
-Being torn down means that the iterator stack is recreated as new instances with the original options, and then it is seeked from where it left off.
+Instances of iterators may be torn down inside the server transparently.
+When a complex collection of iterators is performing advanced functionality, they will not be torn down until a Key-Value pair is returned out of the "stack" of iterators (and added into the batch of Key-Values to be returned to the caller), or the iterator is yielded.

-It's important to note that no state is preserved when an iterator is torn down and recreated.
-The iterator stack is completely re-initialized with the original options, and any state that was accumulated by the old instances is lost.
+When an iterator is torn down, the entire stack is dropped and no state is preserved.
+Only the last key returned (or the yielded position), original options, and seek range are retained.
+When the scan is continued, the iterator stack is rebuilt, re-initialized using the original options.
+The stack is then seeked with the original range, and the start key is replaced by the last key returned (or the yielded position), non-inclusive.

 ## Compaction-time Iterators